 Individual primates infected with a contagious disease can be caged in isolation.
 (15) Being purposely infected can often carry with it the additional emotional suffering of not being with other chimpanzees.

-Regulations require that primates—a highly social order—who are caged in isolation must only be able to see and hear other primates unless the attending veterinarian deems this is not in the interest of their health, safety, or well-being.
+Regulations require that highly social primates who are caged in isolation must only be able to see and hear other primates unless the attending veterinarian deems this is not in the interest of their health, safety, or well-being.
 (16)

 The regulations on “environment enhancement to promote psychological well-being” are an extremely important part of the Animal Welfare Act for a species with such complex social needs as chimpanzees.